search

 Romulus and Remus: The Founding of Rome (April 21, 753 BC)

 Romulus and Remus were the sons of the Vestal Virgin Rhea Silvia and the god Mars.
-Their uncle, King Amulius, fearing that they might one day dethrone him, ordered their abandonment in the Tiber.
+Their uncle, King Amulius, fearing they would one day dethrone him, ordered their abandonment in the Tiber.
 But, luckily, a flood of the river saved them.
 A she-wolf found them and fed them.
 Later, shepherds adopted and raised them.
-As adults, the brothers wanted to build a city where they were saved.
-They didn't agree on the best location: Romulus preferred Palatine Hill, Remus the Aventine.
-This dispute intensified, and Romulus ended up killing Remus.
+As adults, the brothers wanted to build a city where they had been saved.
+They disagreed on the best location: Romulus preferred Palatine Hill, Remus the Aventine.
+This dispute escalated, and Romulus ended up killing Remus.
 Romulus then built the city of Rome on Palatine Hill.

 Want to learn more about this story?
-Discover the secrets of the Palatine Hill on a guided tour.
+Discover the secrets of the Palatine Hill during a guided tour.

 The Kings of Rome (753 – 509 BC)

 Seven kings ruled Rome during this period.
-The last king, Tarquinius Superbus, was overthrown, marking the end of the monarchy.
+The last king, Tarquin the Proud, was overthrown, marking the end of the monarchy.

-- Tullus Hostilius (672-640 BC): This king loved war.
-Under his reign, Rome expanded by defeating neighboring cities.
+3. Tullus Hostilius (672-640 BC): This king loved war.
+During his reign, Rome expanded by defeating neighboring cities.

-- Ancus Marcius (640-616 BC): He strengthened ties between Rome and other cities by building a large bridge over the Tiber River.
+4. Ancus Marcius (640-616 BC): He strengthened the ties between Rome and other cities by building a large bridge over the Tiber River.

-- Tarquinius Superbus (534-509 BC): Tarquinius was the last king of Rome.
+7. Tarquinius Superbus (534-509 BC): Tarquin was the last king of Rome.
 He had a harsh way of ruling, which made him unpopular with many.
-Under his reign, a tragic event occurred: a member of his family harmed Lucretia, a respected Roman lady.
-This angered the people, leading to a revolt against Tarquinius.
+During his reign, a tragic event occurred: a member of his family harmed Lucretia, a respected Roman lady.
+This angered the people, leading to a revolt against Tarquin.
 Following this, the monarchy ended in Rome, and the Republic began.

 The Roman Republic (509 – 27 BC)

-- Rome becomes a republic where citizens have a say.
-During this period, Rome expands its territory and becomes a major power.
+• Rome became a republic where citizens had a say.
+During this period, Rome expanded its territory and became a great power.

-- Julius Caesar (100 – 44 BC): Caesar is a great general who expands the borders of Rome.
-He becomes powerful and declares himself dictator for life, which worries some in Rome.
-Fearing he will become too powerful, they conspire against him and assassinate him.
+• Julius Caesar (100 – 44 BC): Caesar was a great general who expanded the borders of Rome.
+He became powerful and declared himself dictator for life, which worried some in Rome.
+Fearing he would become too powerful, they conspired against him and assassinated him.

-- Augustus Becomes the First Emperor (27 BC): After years of turmoil, Octavian, the nephew of Caesar, becomes the first emperor of Rome and takes the name Augustus.
+• Augustus becomes the First Emperor (27 BC): After years of turmoil, Octavian, Caesar's nephew, became the first emperor of Rome and took the name Augustus.

 From Imperial Glory to the Carolingian Renaissance

-Emperors like Trajan and Hadrian ruled Rome when it was at its peak, controlling vast territories.
+Emperors such as Trajan and Hadrian ruled Rome when it was at its height, controlling vast territories.
 Book your tour of the imperial monuments to learn more.

 Emperor Constantine converted to Christianity, changing the empire's main religion.